JetBrains/sbt-idea-plugin/README.md

 #### `packageArtifactZip :: TaskKey[File]`

-Produces ZIP file from the artifact produced by `packagePlugin` task.
+Produces ZIP file from the artifact produced by `packageArtifact` task.
 This is later used by `publishPlugin` as an artifact to upload.

 ### Utils